Chicken consumption is known to reach high numbers each year. Americans alone are believed to eat 9.2 billion chickens yearly!

 Most roosters are known to be aggressive, but they still have many redeeming qualities.
 They’re great to have as an extra layer of protection for your hens.
-Also, you’ll need them if you want to hatch and raise your own chicks!
+Also, you’ll need them to help hatch and raise your chicks!

-Overall, if you’re up for a challenge, then a rooster could offer both a fun and rewarding experience and dish!
+Overall, if you’re up for a challenge, a rooster could offer (both) a fun and rewarding experience and dish!